Hebrew Roots

 The Hebrew Roots Movement (HRM) is a Christian religious movement that advocates adherence to the Mosaic Law while also recognizing Jesus, usually referred to as Yeshua, as the Messiah.

 The movement stipulates that the Law of Moses was not abolished by Jesus and is, therefore, still in effect for his followers, both Jewish and Gentile.
 The movement advocates the keeping of the seventh-day Sabbath, biblical feasts, laws of cleanliness and circumcision.
-R. L. Solberg coined the term Torahism to sum it up.

 Unlike Messianic Judaism, which often embraces the broader Jewish culture and usually features mainstream Protestant theology, followers of the Hebrew Roots Movement generally avoid adopting cultural practices associated with Jews and Judaism and instead focus on a literal interpretation of the Mosaic law and Hebrew Scripture.
 Followers of the movement do not recognize the Talmud and often reject more recent developments within Judaism like Hanukkah.
-As such, the way in which members of the Hebrew Roots Movement observe the Mosaic Law is often vastly different from traditional Jewish observance.
+As such, the way in which members of the Hebrew Roots Movement observe the Mosaic Law is often vastly different from traditional Rabbanite Jewish observance but may overlap Karaite Jewish observance.
 Most of the movement's followers reject the traditional Christian holidays like Christmas and Easter, which many regard as either extra-biblical or of pagan origin.
 Many within the Hebrew Roots movement also reject mainstream Christian doctrines such as the Trinity, with some viewing Jesus as a human prophet and others taking views similar to Arianism, Docetism or Nestorianism.

 The Hebrew Roots Movement is not a monolithic movement with a central set of doctrines or formal organizational structure.
 The Hebrew Roots Movement is made up of various independent groups, congregations, and sects.